damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 - the passed values are checked (without them, the function will not execute its logic),
 - when references have been passed to the function, appropriate elements are searched for in the DOM structure on their basis,
-- the elements are attached to the container element based on the map method
+- the elements are attached to the container element based on the map method.

 <br/>

-To understand how to use this helper in practice, below is an example of its use in createComponents method of SelectCharUI object (scripts/objects/SelectCharUI.js):
+To understand how to use this helper in practice, below is an example of its use in createComponents method of SelectCharUI object:

 ```
+//scripts/objects/SelectCharUI.js file:

     this.mainComponent = appendElementsToContainerFn({
       elements: [
         ...this.lngButtons,